Gabisonfire/raincoat/README.md

   - Don't verify certificates
 - --local
   - Force use of "local" file download.
+- --list
+  - Specify a file to load search terms from.
+One term per line.
 - --verbose
   - Extra verbose logging sent to log file.